gapdays/gapdays2017-fall/program.md

 If you have any suggestions for the code sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2017-fall".

 #### Please also look at [the Wiki for details](https://github.com/gapdays/gapdays2017-fall/wiki).
-Feel free to add pages there relevant to the workshop or code spring.
+Feel free to add pages there relevant to the workshop or code sprint.

 #### Weekend
 There are currently no specific plans for the weekend (September 2nd & 3rd).
 For those staying over the weekend, access to the university will be available.